arctelix/django-notification-1/README.md

 No need to mess with management files in this version, its automated!

     NOTICE_TYPES = [("commented","New Comment", "has commented on your pin"),]
+Then run the management command to updated them as required:

+    python manage.py update_notice_types
 ***Automation Note:***
 Notice descriptions should take the form "has ***action*** on your ***object***" where the object = content_type.name.
 The resulting notification will look like
 ***Username*** has commented on your ***object***.
 Username & object will be converted to hyperlinks and clicking the object link will mark the notice as seen.